brianbancroft/brianbancroft.github.io/_posts/2017-03-05-gdal-tutorial-mapbox.md

 ### Joining the CSV to the Geodata

 The next part is tricky.
-After sanatizing the column names in the CSV file, I used the following command to join the two files together:
+After sanitizing the column names in the CSV file, I used the following command to join the two files together:

 `ogr2ogr -sql "select subset_da.*, da.* from subset_da left join 'da.csv'.da on subset_da.DAUID = da.ID" test_output1.shp subset_da.shp`